theskylinetech/chartist-plugin-legend/README.md

 Implements a legend for [Chartist](https://github.com/gionkunz/chartist-js) charts.

+This fork is intend to maintain the bower.json package information.
+You might need to check the original version at https://github.com/CodeYellowBV/chartist-plugin-legend

 ## Install

 As styles are very different with each project, no CSS is included.
 You can copy paste this to use as base: